sybrew/the-seo-framework/readme.txt

 			* Schema.org/Author is added to this if there's an author registered to the post.
 TODO confirm
 		* `Schema.org/BreadcrumbList` has been rewritten and is now supported on all types of pages, not just singular posts.
 	* **Breadcrumbs:**
-		* TODO Breadcrumb output is now supported.
+		* HTML breadcrumb output is now supported.
 Since it appears they aren't coming anytime soon to the Block editor.
-			* You can use the shortcode, `[tsf_breadcrumbs separator=">"]`, which will output a breadcrumb of any kind using the separator ">".
+			* You can use the shortcode, `[tsf_breadcrumb]`, which will output a breadcrumb for the current request.
-				* We're planning to convert it to a block once the API is stable enough.
-					* TODO isn't it already?
-It's quite simple, but we want to add options for the separator.
+			* Here are all default attributes; it's equivalent to the one above: `[tsf_breadcrumb sep="\203A" home="Home" class="tsf-breadcrumb"]`.
+				* `sep` is the separator.
+This is outputted via CSS content, so you mustn't use HTML.
+				* `home` is the homepage's name.
+This is translatable by default.
+				* `class` is the CSS class for the breadcrumbs.
+This must be a valid class, or only the first few acceptable letters are chosen.
+When the entire classname is invalid, it'll fall back to `tsf-breadcrumb`.
+			* You can filter the attributes using filter `shortcode_atts_tsf_breadcrumb`.
+			* You can filter the CSS using filter `the_seo_framework_breadcrumbs_shortcode_css`.
+			* You can filter the output using filter `the_seo_framework_breadcrumbs_shortcode_output`.
 	* **Twitter Card:**
 		* You can now override the default Twitter Card type for the homepage, and every post, term, and post type archive.
+			* Yes, it's still called Twitter Card, which is used for X and Discord.
 	* **Multisite:**
 		* On multisite, you can now inspect and edit user SEO metadata ("Authorial Info") for any users that have author capabilities on any (other) blog.
 			* This capability is by default `edit_posts`, predefineable via constant `THE_SEO_FRAMEWORK_AUTHOR_INFO_CAP`.